Every child at Washington Episcopal School studies visual and performing arts.

 Classes nurture this spirit.
 Art-making integrates themes and concepts that children explore in science, math, history, and literature.

 All children have art twice a week for 40 minutes.
-Children may extend their experience in art clubs and in a variety of After-School Enrichment Program offerings that meet weekly.

 Our Art Center features two beautiful studios with ample natural light and space.
 Students create art using a wide variety of media, including paint, charcoal, pastels, and ink.
 The Ceramics Studio, with two computerized kilns, sculpture wheels, glazes, and tools for hand-building techniques in clay, allows students to work in three dimensions.